Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 Defend the wetlands, forests, prairies and lake while guided by an artist, a naturalist and your imagination.
 Practice outdoor skills needed along your journey and defend the earth from evil forces.
 Tell your epic tale of this saga through the artful creations we will make along the way.
 Registration required by two weeks prior.
 For a full day of adventure, combine with Micro Camp in the morning.
 Includes a monitored lunch hour between camp sessions.

-Opening Reception: Naturally, Saint Anthony
+Opening Reception: Afterimage

 Preschool Drop-off: Camp Doodlebugs